ErinDar/aererbnb/API-Docs.md

     ```json
     {
       "message": "Review couldn't be found",
       "statusCode": 404
     }
     ```

-* Response (Cannot add any more images because there is a maximum of 10 images per resource)
+* Error response: Cannot add any more images because there is a maximum of 10 images per resource
   * Status Code: 403
   * Headers:
     * Content-Type: application/json